Islington 'to adopt 20mph limit'

 The Metropolitan Police said it would not increase patrols to enforce the limit, though.

-It said 20mph zones were "designed to be 'self enforcing' through traffic calming measures such as speed humps".'Considered advice'
+It said 20mph zones were "designed to be 'self enforcing' through traffic calming measures such as speed humps".

 The proposed speed cut will be presented to the council executive on 24 November, before next year's public consultation.